 Norman Rockwell once said, “I showed the America I knew and observed to others who might not have noticed.”
 Most of Rockwell’s covers are subtle opportunities to stop and look at the innocent, decent normalcy of American life.
-On Three April Fools’ Days throughout the 1940s, Rockwell took a chance showing a surreal America no one knew, and he certainly made us notice.
+On three April Fools’ Days throughout the 1940s, Rockwell took a chance showing a surreal America no one knew, and he certainly made us notice.

-After spending six months working on the serious “Four Freedoms” paintings, the ideas for which came from a war propaganda speech by President Roosevelt, the April Fools covers were a welcome moment for Rockwell to take a step back from war and celebrate joyous laughter.
+After spending six months working on the serious Four Freedoms paintings, the ideas for which came from a speech by President Roosevelt, the April Fools’ covers were a welcome moment for Rockwell to take a step back from war and celebrate joyous laughter.

-His April Fools’ Day covers turned seemingly innocent depictions of American life upside down with hundreds of topsy-turvy injections of laughable absurdity.
+The covers turned seemingly innocent depictions of American life upside-down with hundreds of topsy-turvy injections of laughable absurdity.
 The first of the paintings appeared on April 3, 1943; the second on March 31, 1945; and the final April Fools’ Day cover on April 3, 1948.
 The scenes are simple Rockwell “Americana”: an elderly couple playing chess, a man fishing while leaning against a tree, and a girl shopping for a doll – all comically, nonsensically twisted.

-The covers worked so well that by the time the third was published, finding the jokes in Rockwell’s April Fools’ Day art became an exciting game The Post readership eagerly awaited.
+The covers worked so well that by the time the third was published, finding the jokes in Rockwell’s April Fools’ Day art became an exciting game Post readers eagerly awaited.
 To this day, these three covers mesmerize viewers and bring a quick bout of laughter.
 See how many April Fools’ jokes you can spot and check your answers in the image below!